3 John 8 says there needs to be teamwork between goers and senders.

 - Kingdom Expansion Through Multiplication.
 The ministry of Cadence is one of the most strategic, Kingdom-minded, globally focused ministries in the world.
 Why?
 Because we get to make disciples who have been or will be scattered around the globe!
 If we can reach, teach, and train our military folks to be disciples of Jesus and to make disciples of Jesus then God’s Kingdom will increase rapidly their military communities and beyond.
 We can have a far reaching effect for generations!

 - Be A Family Ministry.
 Running a home base disciple making ministry enables our family to engage in ministry together.
 Our children not only watch their mommy and daddy do ministry, but they too learn to minister.
 We consider this opportunity a great privilege and unique design.
 One of the ways Jesus discipled was by inviting His crew along with Him while He ministered to people.
 This is just so exciting!

 C. Our Ministry Plan (open-handed practical strategy):

 - A Home Away From Home.
 This means giving servicemembers a place to belong and a family to have.
 They can unplug from the daily grind and plug into a home.
 We will provide home-cooked meals, a relaxing civilian atmosphere, and be with a family who loves them.

 - Feed Them God’s Word.
 In addition to smaller focused meetings (like a mentoring relationship or a morning Bible study), we employ a weekly Friday dinner where we practice Biblical community: Bible study/prayer, small groups, laughter, learning to bear burdens and build each other up, service, etc. We will walk with each other and learn how to let Christ reign in us.

 - Come Along Side the Chaplains.
 One aspect that makes Cadence unique is our relationship with the military chapel.
 We strategically align ourselves with the chaplaincy so we can utilize each other’s strengths and demonstrate unity.
-We attend chapel weekly and find ways to support our chaplains (teaching Sunday school, counseling, leading events, especially meeting their personal needs, etc).
+We attend chapel and find ways to support our chaplains (like helping at their functions and programs, counseling, and especially meeting their personal needs).